mkdoc/mkpi/doc/readme/macros.md

 ### Macro Functions

 A macro function accepts a single argument `cb` which must be invoked when processing is complete, an `Error` may be passed to the callback.
-With the exception that `@macro` function body definitions that return a value other than `undefined` should not call the callback.

 They access all pertinent information via `this`, for example: